koskenni/twol/docs/glossary.rst

    phoneme
      For the purposes of writing two-level rules and analyzers, phonemes often correspond to letters in a near-phonemic writing system.
 In linguistics, phonemes are units which represent similar phohes whose differences do not carry any additional information.
 The choice of a phone in a phoneme might be irrelevant or sometimes determined by the surrounding context of phones.

+   principal forms
+   principal parts
+     A subset of inflectional forms that is needed for determining the full paradigm of inflectional forms for a :term:`lemma`.

    raw morphophoneme
      A combination of :term:`phonemes <phoneme>` which correspond to each other as a result of alignment, e.g. if ``käsi``, ``käde``, ``käte``, ``käs`` and ``kät`` are aligned, we get raw morphophonemes such as ``kkkk`` or ``sdtst``.
 Raw morhpphonemes are usually renamed to morphophonemes, e.g. ``k`` or ``{tds}``